Rohitpal0123/farmers-friend/README.md

 # **Farmers Friend**
-An IoT based web development server.
-In this project, services are spinned off to manage data flow and communication between the micro-controller, database, and the client side.
+An IoT based web server.
+In this project, farming based services are spinned off to manage data flow and communication between the micro-controller, database, and the client side.